figtools/figgy.docs/docs/getting-started/demo.md

 - Impersonate a "Secret Owner" and store some super-secret credentials.

-- Run a local Docker (or non-docker) application and see Figgy's libraries will infer your configuration dependencies straight from your source code.
+- Run a local Docker (or non-docker) application and watch Figgy's libraries infer your configuration dependencies straight from your source code.

 - Synchronize your local config state with remote configurations stored in AWS.